mchengye93/coding-challenge/README.md

   image_url text
 );

-### Using the Application
+## Using the Application
 1. Search for restaurant to add to list
-    - Click on "ADD RESUTANRANT" tab
+    - Click on "ADD RESTAURANT" tab
     - Provide a restaurant name on search (search location based in San Francisco)
     - Click on "ADD" button and this will create a form to add restaurant to list
-        - Modify form as you like
+        - Modify form as you like and click add to add to application
 2. Search for top restaurants in database
     - Click on "SEARCH" tab and you can find top by categories
     - You can also search in list to see if it exist on list